Core Classes

 Students can take Beginning Speech in the summer.
 If they choose, they may then enroll in Advanced Speech in the fall.

-If students do NOT take Beginning Speech in the summer, they may enroll in Beginning Speech in the fall.
+Students who do NOT take Beginning Speech in the summer may enroll in Beginning Speech in the fall.

 Some students in Beginning Speech (school year course), in the past, have been moved from Beginning Speech to Advanced Speech at the end of the first semester.